make-demo-learn-math/make-demo-learn-math.github.io/doc/index.md

   or it might represent its velocity.
 - In this diagram, the vector has an x-coordinate of 2 and a y-coordinate of 3.
-- Will will denote a vector with an underline as shown here on the right.
+- We will denote a vector with an underline as shown here on the right.

 # Vector Lerp

 - The vector form of Lerp
-  resembles the simple form.
+  resembles the simple form
+  but has vector endpoints instead.
-- The arithmetic is applies "component-wise".
+- The arithmetic is applied "component-wise" as you might expect.

 # Vector Lerp (component-wise)

-- As you can see here,
+- As you can see,
   the components of the result
   are just simple Lerps
   of the endpoint components.
-- In our game, we want to interpolate between rotations.
+- But in our case, the endpoints will be some sort of representation of 3D rotations.
+- Does anyone know what kind of interpolation to use when the endpoints are 3D rotations?
+- To start with, let's look
-- For this, we use something called **spherical linear interpolation**.
+  at something called **spherical linear interpolation**.

 # Spherical linear interpolation or "Slerp"

 - Slerp is the spherical equivalent of Lerp, but it's considerably more complicated.
-- Let's take a brief look at it so we can gain an appreciation for the underlying mathematics.
+- Let's take a brief look at it...
+- Hopefully we can gain an appreciation for the underlying mathematics.
 - When applied to 3D rotations,
   Slerp produces a smooth transition